 The tail of the Anaimalai spiny lizard is compressed, with a crest on the anterior section.

-The underside of the tail has uneven, keeled scales that are pale olive in color.
+The underside of the tail has uneven, keeled scales that are pale olive.

 12. Indian Chameleon

-The Indian Chameleon (Chamaeleo zeylanicus) is one of the most versatile types of reptiles in India, native to Sri Lanka, South Asia, and other parts of India.
+The Indian Chameleon (Chamaeleo zeylanicus) is one of India’s most versatile types of reptiles, native to Sri Lanka, South Asia, and other parts of India.

-This species, like other chameleons, has a lengthy tongue, feet curved into bifid claspers, a prehensile tail, autonomous eye movement, and the ability to change skin color.
+Like other chameleons, this species has a lengthy tongue, feet curved into bifid claspers, a prehensile tail, autonomous eye movement, and the ability to change skin color.

 They are usually arboreal and move slowly with a bobbing or swaying motion.